Media

 2017

-Third year, held in the UK: Rikkyo School in England, University of Cambridge & UCL
+Third year, held on campus at Rikkyo School in England, University of Cambridge & UCL

 Theme: Social and Business Entrepreneurship: How to Improve Our Society